ClearEyesFullHearts/msm/README.md

 ## Project
 The main component of the project is actually the (very ugly) client side (powered by Vue.js v3) thanks to the [SubtleCrypto API](https://developer.mozilla.org/fr/docs/Web/API/SubtleCrypto) present in all browsers, that allows us to create RSA key pairs and encrypt/decrypt data without sharing any information in clear text with the back-end as is demonstrated by the "Engine" part of the website.
+It's a Progressive Web App that can be installed as a native app on most platform.
 The client side code is in the `./public` folder.

 The front-end is hosted in a public AWS S3 bucket as a static website.